lerni/instagram-basic-display-feed-element/README.md

 * espresso-dev/instagram-basic-display-php 1.x

 # Configuration
-You'll need to setup a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) for basic display and set `appId` & `appSecret` [Instagram not FB](https://stackoverflow.com/questions/60258144/invalid-platform-app-error-using-instagram-basic-display-api). `redirectUri` 'll be `DYNAMICALLY-SET-HOST.TLD/_instaauth/` but you can also set it explicit with a domain per yml-config.
+You'll need to setup a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) for basic display and set `appId` & `appSecret` ([Instagram not FB](https://stackoverflow.com/questions/60258144/invalid-platform-app-error-using-instagram-basic-display-api)). `redirectUri` 'll be `DYNAMICALLY-SET-HOST.TLD/_instaauth/` but you can also set it explicit with a domain per yml-config.
 Make sure to configure the correct values (e.g. dev-url) in your FB App!
 If no token is generated yet, you'll find a link to generate one in the setting-tab of the element.
 The token 'll be renewed automatically (on request basis) if older than 30 days.

 1. Install the module
 2. Create a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) use `.../_instaauth/` as redirectUri